 The question is whether there is a higher percentage of black people who dislike cats in comparison to white people and if so why?

 I sense from reading the answers on a Yahoo Answers website page, that there is a higher percentage of black people who dislike the domestic cat.
-If I am correct, it is interesting to speculate as to why.
+If I am correct, it begs the question why.

 One thing comes to mind: superstition.
 There is a good bit of history, folklore and legend surrounding the domestic cat.
 There was a time in the middle ages hundreds of years ago when the cat was persecuted in Europe.
 There was a lot of superstition at that time.
 I am thinking of witchcraft, the black cat and witches’ familiars etc.